airavata-courses/JARVIS/README.md

-# S3 Data retrieval and conversion
+# MERRA Data retrieval and conversion